jurreb/dlNewPipePlaylists/README.md

 python script which does the work.

 ## prerequisites
+python3
-script.py uses youtube-dl or yt-dlp to download youtube videos as mp3 files.
+script.py uses youtube-dl or yt-dlp to download youtube videos as mp3 files